 Riley et al. (1997) surveyed juvenile abundance in the Coquitlam River in 1997, prior to the installation of the 'fish flow' valves and the implementation of Treatment 1.
 Although their sampling methodology differed from ours (three-pass electrofishing), lower flows allowed them to extend sites across the entire wetted width of the channel, similar to our channel-wide snorkeling sites.
-Comparing the results of the two studies would suggest that mean densities of coho fry in the Coquitlam River mainstem during 2006-2012 (12-55 fish/100 $\text{m}^2$ ) were 2-10 times that in 1997 (5 fish/100 $\text{m}^2$ , Riley et al. 1997).
-Compared to steelhead fry density in 1997 $(12 \text{ fish}/100 \text{ m}^2)$ , steelhead fry densities in 2006-2012 were 1.5- to 5-fold higher (18-61 fish/100 m).
-Steelhead parr densities were 7-19 times higher during 2006-2012 (3.7-9.4 fish/100 m, respectively) compared to 1997 (0.5 fish/100 m).
+Comparing the results of the two studies would suggest that mean densities of coho fry in the Coquitlam River mainstem during 2006-2011 (12-55 fish/100 m2) were 2-10 times that in 1997 (5 fish/100 m2, Riley et al. 1997).
+Compared to steelhead fry density in 1997 (12 fish/100 m2), steelhead fry densities in 2006-2011 were 1.5- to 5-fold higher (18-61 fish/100 m2).
+Steelhead parr densities were 7-19 times higher during 2006-2011 (3.7-9.4 fish/100 m2, respectively) compared to 1997 (0.5 fish/100 m2).
 However, electrofishing removal estimates obtained in 1997 were biased-low, particularly for steelhead parr, as a result of low conductivity and ineffective electrofishing in deeper mid-channel habitats (Riley et al. 1997), thus exaggerating the apparent increases in standing stock from 1997 to 2006-07.
-Nevertheless, the differences in coho fry and steelhead parr densities between 2006-2012 and 1997 are likely too large to be explained by negative bias in electrofishing depletion estimates (Bohlin and Sundstrom 1977; Peterson et al. 2004).
+Nevertheless, the differences in coho fry and steelhead parr densities between 2006-2011 and 1997 are likely too large to be explained by negative bias in electrofishing depletion estimates (Bohlin and Sundstrom 1977; Peterson et al. 2004).
 While other factors may have also played a role, increased flow releases from the dam during Treatments 1 and 2 relative to earlier years (0.06 to 0.5 cms) likely contributed to increased juvenile fish production in the Coquitlam River.

-Based on the calibrated snorkeling data, steelhead fry density in Coquitlam River in 2006 and 2011 (61 and 51 fish/100 m, respectively) was relatively high compared to published values for other streams, while densities in 2007-2010 and 2012 (18-30 fish/100 m) were average to low.
-For example, Hume and Parkinson (1987) considered 30 steelhead fry/100 m to be about average in BC coastal streams.
-Ward and Slaney (1993) reported that steelhead fry densities in Keogh River averaged 34 fish/100 m one month after emergence.
+Based on the calibrated snorkeling data, steelhead fry density in Coquitlam River in 2006 and 2011 (61 and 51 fish/100 m2, respectively) was relatively high compared to published values for other streams, while densities in 2007-2010 (18-51 fish/100 m2) were somewhat low.
+For example, Hume and Parkinson (1987) considered 30 steelhead fry/100 m2 to be about average in BC coastal streams.
+Ward and Slaney (1993) reported that steelhead fry densities in Keogh River averaged 34 fish/100 m2 one month after emergence.
 High steelhead fry density in the Coquitlam River in 2006 and 2011 was associated with a relatively high brood escapement (see Section 3), which is consistent with the positive linear relationship between steelhead escapement and fry abundance that has been observed in other streams (e.g., Keogh River, Ward and Slaney 1993).

-Snorkeling-derived estimates of steelhead parr density in the Coquitlam River $(3.3-8.3 \text{ fish}/100 \text{ m}^2)$ were comparable to parr density estimates derived from daytime snorkeling counts in Oregon streams (Satterthwaite 2002), and from night snorkeling counts in tributaries of the Thompson River, BC (Decker et al. 2009).
-However, some of the streams sampled by Satterthwaite (2002) had steelhead parr densities that were considerably higher (up to 20 fish/100 m).
+Snorkeling-derived estimates of steelhead parr density in the Coquitlam River (3.3-8.3 fish/100 m2) were comparable to parr density estimates derived from daytime snorkeling counts in Oregon streams (Satterthwaite 2002), and from night snorkeling counts in tributaries of the Thompson River, BC (Decker et al. 2009).
+However, some of the streams sampled by Satterthwaite (2002) had steelhead parr densities that were considerably higher (up to 20 fish/100 m2).

-Coho densities in the Coquitlam River (11-55 fish/100 m) were much lower than the range of mean coho densities observed at annual index sites in 15 other Lower Mainland streams (59-455 fish/100 m, respectively; DFO, data on file), although these streams were considerably smaller, and were sampled at sites chosen to represent 'good' coho habitat.
+Coho densities in the Coquitlam River (11-55 fish/100 m2) were much lower than the range of mean coho densities observed at annual index sites in 15 other Lower Mainland streams (59-455 fish/100 m2, respectively; DFO, data on file), although these streams were considerably smaller, and were sampled at sites chosen to represent 'good' coho habitat.
 It is important to note that constructed off-channel habitat contributes about half of coho smolt production in the Coquitlam River, and numbers of coho fry from off-channel areas were not included in our estimates of mean densities and standing stocks in Table 4.3.